- 3 eggs

 - 2 cups finely shredded zucchini

 - 1 can (8 ounces) crushed pineapple, drained

 - 3 cups all-purpose flour

 - 2 teaspoons baking soda

 - 1 teaspoon salt

 - In a large bowl, combine the eggs, zucchini, oil, pineapple and vanilla.
 Combine the dry ingredients; stir into egg mixture just until moistened.
 Fold in nuts and raisins if desired.

-- Pour into two greased 8-in. x 4-in. loaf pans.
-Bake at 350° for 50-60 minutes or until a toothpick inserted near the center comes out clean.
+- Pour into two greased 8x4-in. loaf pans.
+Bake at 350° for 50-60 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool.
 Yield: 2 loaves.

 "I went with BeachLass' suggestion and cut back the sugar to 11/2 cups and added 1/2 cup of unsweetened coconut.
 I used pecans for the nuts, but left out the raisins (due to picky family members).
 It was very good and plenty sweet.
 I'm thinking I might try some rum and/or coconut extract instead of the spices next time for a pina colada zucchini bread.
 Thanks for another tasty way to use up that abundant zucchini."

 "This is the exact same recipe that my Mom made back in 1974!
 I don't know where the original recipe came from but I just compared this one to the one that my Mom handwrote in an old cookbook that she gave to me years ago.
 I have made this many times and it is so yummy.
 The old recipe was given to her by a co-worker in Presque Isle, Maine.
 Interesting!
 Does anybody know the actual history of this recipe?
 The cookbook is dated 1974 and my Mom passed away 25 years ago."